Staphylococcus aureus: Infection control

 An important and previously unrecognized means of community-associated MRSA colonization and transmission is during sexual contact.

-S. aureus is killed in one minute at 78 °C and in ten minutes at 64 °C but is resistant to freezing.
+Staphylococcus aureus is killed in one minute at 78 °C and in ten minutes at 64 °C but is resistant to freezing.

 Certain strains of S. aureus have been described as being resistant to chlorine disinfection.

 The use of mupirocin ointment can reduce the rate of infections due to nasal carriage of S. aureus.
 There is limited evidence that nasal decontamination of S. aureus using antibiotics or antiseptics can reduce the rates of surgical site infections.

 Research

-As of 2021, no approved vaccine exists against S. aureus.
+As of 2024, no approved vaccine exists against S. aureus.
 Early clinical trials have been conducted for several vaccines candidates such as Nabi's StaphVax and PentaStaph, Intercell's / Merck's V710, VRi's SA75, and others.

 While some of these vaccines candidates have shown immune responses, others aggravated an infection by S. aureus.
 To date, none of these candidates provides protection against a S. aureus infection.
 The development of Nabi's StaphVax was stopped in 2005 after phase III trials failed.
 Intercell's first V710 vaccine variant was terminated during phase II/III after higher mortality and morbidity were observed among patients who developed S. aureus infection.

 Nabi's enhanced S. aureus vaccines candidate PentaStaph was sold in 2011 to GlaxoSmithKline Biologicals S.A.
 The current status of PentaStaph is unclear.
 A WHO document indicates that PentaStaph failed in the phase III trial stage.

 In 2010, GlaxoSmithKline started a phase 1 blind study to evaluate its GSK2392103A vaccine.
 As of 2016, this vaccine is no longer under active development.